xyzesteban/amadeus/README.md

 ## Pending Tasks

 Fix needed:
-- Built-in palm rejection from Apple Pencil is currently not supported.
+- Add support for Apple Pencil's built-in palm rejection.
-- Optimization of file upload (currently, the entire canvas is uplaoded, which adds to SVG to PNG conversion time and overall identification time.
-This needs to be cropped so that it's faster).
+- Optimization of file upload (currently, the entire canvas is uploaded, which adds to SVG to PNG conversion time and overall identification time.
+This needs to be cropped before uploading).

 Planned Features:
 - Moving Identify ("Brain") button closer to where the note is being drawn (for easier access).